Sleitnick/AeroGameFramework/README.md

 # AeroGameFramework
-A game framework for the Roblox game platform.
+A powerful game framework for the Roblox game platform.

-AeroGameFramework makes Roblox game development easy and fun.
-The framework is designed to alleviate the strain of communication between your code and to simplify communication between the server/client model.
+AeroGameFramework is a Roblox game framework that makes development easy and fun.
+The framework is designed to simplify the communication between modules and seamlessly bridge the gap between the server and client.
 Never again will you have to touch RemoteFunctions or RemoteEvents.

 # Video Tutorial
 Learn how to use the framework in the video tutorial series: